 \section{Design}

-\tc{Prometheus manages a labeled, weighted social multigraph distributed on a collection of user-contributed peers.
+Prometheus manages a labeled, weighted social multigraph distributed on a collection of user-contributed peers.
 Unlike other p2p solutions, Prometheus does not require each user to contribute a peer.
 Instead, it leverages social incentives to allow a user's data be managed by the peer contributed by a trusted social relation.
 This approach embeds social awareness in the service design and has three immediate benefits.
-First, it improves scalability with the number of users (as the size of the p2p system can be much smaller than the number of users in the system).
-Second, socially-incentivized users keep their computers online, thus reducing churn~\cite{tran08friendstore,li06f2f} and consequently increasing service availability.
-And finally, because socially-related users are likely to select the same trusted peers for their social data management, the resulting collocation of socially-connected users decreases remote access for social graph traversal.
-A less intuitive benefit from the social-based mapping of the social graph onto the p2p network includes a reduced vulnerability to malicious attacks, as demonstrated in Section~\ref{sec:resilience}.}
+First, it improves scalability since the system size can be much smaller than the number of its users.
+Second, socially-incentivized users keep their computers online, thus reducing churn~\cite{li06f2f,tran08friendstore} and consequently increasing service availability.
+And finally, because socially-related users are likely to select the same trusted peers for their data management, the resulting data collocation decreases remote access for social graph traversals.
+A less intuitive benefit from the social-based mapping of the social graph onto the p2p network includes a reduced vulnerability to malicious attacks in comparison to random-based mappings such as pure DHT-based systems, as demonstrated in Section~\ref{sec:resilience}.

-\tc{As presented in Section~\ref{sec:overview}, the data stored in Prometheus consist of labeled and weighted social edges as reported by personal aggregators.
-Data are stored encrypted in Past~\cite{rowstron01past}, a DHT-based storage, subject to the DHT mapping function of the Pastry overlay~\cite{rowstron01pastry}.
-The trusted nodes are capable of decrypting their user data for graph processing.
-Prometheus uses a public-key infrastructure (PKI) to ensure both message confidentiality and user authentication.
-Users have public/private keys for both themselves and their trusted peers decrypting their social data.}